- 3 cups whole wheat pastry flour

-- In a medium bowl, sift together, flour, salt, baking powder, baking soda and cinnamon.
+- In a medium bowl, sift together, flour, salt, baking powder, baking soda, nutmeg and cinnamon.

-- In a large bowl combine applesauce, oil, maple syrup, vanilla, yogurt and eggs.
-Add in the sugar (sucanat or coconut sugar).
-Whisk by hand or with a mixer until well combined.
+- In a large bowl combine applesauce, oil, maple syrup, vanilla, lemon zest and eggs.
+Add in the sugar.
+Whisk until well combined.

 - Stir the dry ingredients into the wet ingredients.
-Stir until just combined.
+Then stir until just combined.

 - Stir in the walnuts and zucchini.
 Reserve some of the walnuts to sprinkle on top of the loaf before baking, or mix them all in.
 (If the mixture seems extremely dry, almost like a wet cookie batter, you might need to add in a few tablespoons of milk.
-I had to add 2T.
 The batter should be very gooey and thick.)

 - Pour in batter and spread so it’s level or fill muffin tins 2/3 of the way.
 If desired, sprinkle more chopped walnuts on top.

 - Bake loaf for 50-65min.
 Bake muffins for 18-22min.
 Toothpick test to be sure.
 You want the toothpick to be slightly moist with some crumbs but not coated in batter.